Essential Insights on Remote Communication

 Why is Effective Remote Communication Important?

-Even though we have slowly returned to a more natural state, remote work is a practice that has stayed with us.
-This means that questions of remote engagement have not gone away.
 According to McKinsey, by mid-2022, 58% of Americans had the opportunity to work from home at least once a week, and 35% had the option to work from home five days a week.
+This indicates a direct correlation with the impact of COVID-19.

-According to Hubstaff’s 2021 Remote Project Management Report, 45.8% of remote managers state that a lack of communication is the biggest challenge to managing remote work.
+Hubstaff has been researching issues relating to remote work for years.
+Their 2021 Remote Project Management Report indicated that 45.8% of remote managers regarded a lack of communication as the biggest challenge to managing remote work.

 The answer is that there are many ways to ensure everyone’s success.
 Some strategies include setting standards right off the bat, measuring communication engagement, and planning social activities.
 Which strategy you choose needs to cater to individuals working alone and/or remote teams?